xonixx/xonixx.github.io/bytebeat_gawk.md

 _April 2023_

-Not long ago I came across this link http://kmkeen.com/awk-music/.
-The blog post describes a simple awk script that is able to generate harmonious audio sounds.
+Not long ago I came across this [blog post](http://kmkeen.com/awk-music/).
+It describes a simple awk script that is able to generate harmonious audio sounds.

 I immediately recalled the [bytebeat](http://countercomplex.blogspot.com/2011/10/algorithmic-symphonies-from-one-line-of.html) -- a technique of generating interesting sound effects and even the whole melodies in couple lines of C code.